Structuralist economics: Details

 More recent contributions to structuralist economics have highlighted the importance of institutions and distribution across both productive sectors and social groups.
 These institutions and sectors may be incorporated macroeconomic or multisectoral models.

 At the macroeconomic level modern structuralists would trace the origins of their approach to Kalecki's Problems of Financing Economic Development in a Mixed Economy.
-FitzGerald’s version of this model of an industrializing economy has three commodity markets (food, manufactures and capital goods), foreign trade and income distribution which underpin the specification of a financial-sector with savings, investment, fiscal and monetary balances.
+Fitz Gerald’s version of this model of an industrializing economy has three commodity markets (food, manufactures and capital goods), foreign trade and income distribution which underpin the specification of a financial-sector with savings, investment, fiscal and monetary balances.
 For multisectoral models Social Accounting Matrices (SAMs) (an extension to input-output tables) are often used.
 Lance Taylor has provided both a technical introduction to a form of structuralist economics and critique of more mainstream approaches.

 New structural economics

 New structural economics is an economic development strategy developed by World Bank Chief Economist Justin Yifu Lin.
 The strategy combines ideas from both neoclassical economics and structural economics.